actionml/harness/commands.md

  - **`harness add <some-engine-json-file>`** creates and starts an instance of the template defined in `some-engine-json-file`, which is a path to the template specific parameters file.
  - **`harness delete [<some-engine-id>]`** The engine and all accumulated data will be deleted and the engine stopped.
 No persistent record of the engine will remain.
  - **`harness import <some-engine-id> [<some-directory> | <some-file>]`** This is typically used to replay previously mirrored events or bootstrap events created from application logs.
-It is safest to import into an empty new engine since some events cause DB changes and others have no side effects. **Note**: `-i` may be required before the file or directory name. run `harness help` for current implementation.
+It is safest to import into an empty new engine since some events cause DB changes and others have no side effects.
  - **&dagger;**`harness train <some-engine-id>` in the Lambda model this trains the algorithm on all previously accumulated data.
  - **`harness status`** prints a status message for harness.
  - **`harness status engines [<some-engine-id>]`** lists all engines and stats about them, or only the engine specified.